shparks12/road-network-optimization/README.md

 # Road Network Optimization

+This repository provides graph instance objects and visualizations input to synthetic road network optimization models and visualizations of optimized networks.
+The method is composed of two mathematical programs: the Linearized One-Level Synthetic Network Design Problem for Circuity Control (1-LSNDP-C) and for Inefficiency Control (1-LSNDP-I).

-This repository includes:
+It includes:
-- Pickle files of 35 G_tot and 35 G_C* testing instances.
+- Pickle files of 35 G_tot and 35 G_C* testing instances, where G_tot instances are input to the 1-LSNDP-C and G_C* instances are input to the 1-LSNDP-I.
-- Visualizations of all 70 testing instances.
+- Visualizations of all these 70 testing instances.
-- Visualization of all 140 networks produced by the 1-LSNDP-C and 1-LSNDP-I with warm start.
+- Visualization of all 70 networks produced by the 1-LSNDP-C with warm start and all 70 produced by the 1-LSNDP-I with warm start.

 ## Reading network instances
 To read network instances in Python, use the following code: